flow-project/flow/docs/source/intro.rst

-introduction to cistar
+introduction to flow
 ----------------------

 the team
 ********
-cistar was built by cool people in a cool place
+flow was built by cool people in a cool place

 cool people
 ============